informationgrid/ingrid-editor/docs/Start.md

 is.
 This service must implement the interface `IgeExporter` and return a typeInfo with a description of the exporter.
 This is also used in the frontend, to choose from a collection of exporters.

 It's recommended to use the [Pebble template engine](https://pebbletemplates.io/) for creating the exported document.
 In combination with a model-class, the template can be easily filled with all the information.
 When the model-class implements one of the provided interfaces, e.g. `DCAT` then the same template can be even used for multiple document types.

 An exporter is also used for indexing where the document will be converted to a JSON format which is then stored in an Elasticsearch index.
 Since the index itself can have a configuration on its own, you can define a settings and mapping configuration for the index.
 This can be defined in the profile definition file.

+### Export format

+The documentation of the export format is  here: [Definition Export format](./export_format.md).

 ## Database